 Tips & Tricks

-- Don't overcook: Although it's tempting to leave the chicken in the slow cooker all day, overcooking can lead to dry, stringy meat.
-Aim for 4-6 hours on low or 2-3 hours on high.
+- Don't overcook: Although it's tempting to leave this recipe for honey garlic chicken thighs cooking all day, overcooking can lead to dry, stringy meat.

-- Add veggies: Slow cooker chicken thighs pair beautifully with vegetables.
-Try adding carrots, potatoes, or bell peppers for a complete meal in one pot.
+- Add veggies: Try adding carrots, potatoes, or bell peppers for a complete meal in one pot.

 - Rest before serving: Let the chicken rest for a few minutes after cooking to allow the juices to redistribute.
 This will make your chicken even more tender and juicy.